xlink-network/xlink-docs/developers/contracts/meta-peg-in-endpoint.md

 ```

 #### `set-peg-in-fee`
-This feature establishes the fee to be deducted for the peg-in operation.
+A public function, governed through the `is-dao-or-extension`, that establishes the fee to be deducted for the peg-in operation.

 ##### Parameters
 ```lisp